It's time to think green.

 What tools were used to build GreenChat?

-It uses Vite, React, Tailwind and Typescript among others for the extension and Next.js for the website.
+It uses React, Tailwind and Typescript among others for the extension and Next.js for the website.

 Does GreenChat track my conversations?